AlperYildirim1/crt-fourier-transformer-addition/readme.md

 ## Limitations

-- One model (Pythia-6.9B), one prompt format
+- One model (Pythia-6.9B), one prompt format, but preliminary GPT-J tests are clearer and shows the same story.
+Will be added.
 - T3 wrong frequency recovery is partial, not complete
 - Single period steering fails, so the channels are not independently steerable
 - Magnitude steering is weak relative to magnitude ablation